-Recently, both the internet and newspapers have been filled with stories of people finding supposed ‘giant’ rats and their homes and businesses.
+Recently, both the internet and newspapers have been filled with stories of people finding supposed ‘giant’ rats in their homes and businesses.
 Stories such as this one are pretty common, with many people speculating that a new breed of rodent is one the rise.

 Due to all this commotion around giant rats, we thought now would be a good time to shed some light on the situation and answer the question: Do giant rats exist?